An outline of the delivery patterns that are outside standard delivery.

 Recording EEP / work-experience hours

-All work-experience hours that are an essential part of the qualification hours (i.e. when work-experience is a requirement to achieve a qualification) must be recorded within the qualification hours and not as EEP hours.
+All work-experience hours that are an essential part of the qualification hours (for example when work-experience is a requirement to achieve a qualification) must be recorded within the qualification hours and not as EEP hours.

 Recording multiple core aims and/or high number of learning aims

-All study programme must be challenging to the young person with modular delivery only being offered if this supports the specific needs of the student.
+All study programmes must be challenging to the young person with modular delivery only being offered if this supports the specific needs of the student.
+The 16 to 19 study programme guidance mentions that 16 to 19 study programmes are designed to provide students with a structured and challenging learning programme that supports their development and progression in line with their career plans.

 Progressions in courses offered

-All study programmes should offer a programme that is at a higher level than their prior attainment (only in exceptional circumstances this will not be the case and if so, clear evidence and rationale should be provided if necessary to any funding auditor).
+All study programmes should offer a programme that is at a higher level than the students’ prior attainment.
+A study programme at the same level will only be acceptable in exceptional circumstances, and if so, clear evidence and rationale should be recorded and provided if requested to any funding auditor.

 Recording vocational core aims whilst on a predominantly academic programme